nforgeio/neonKUBE/Doc/MAINTAIN.md

 ### Nuget API Key

-You'll need an API key installed on your machine to publish the neonKUBE nuget packages.
+You'll need an API key installed on your machine to publish the Neon nuget packages.
 You may also need to regenerate the key from time to time since they have a one year lifespan.

 1. Login into **nuget.org** with your Microsoft account: [here](https://www.nuget.org/users/account/LogOn?returnUrl=%2F)
 2. You'll generally want to click **Manage** and then **Regenerate** the **publish** key.